matthiask/406.ch/posts/20231007-why-we-switched-from-slack-to-discord.md

 Since asking was easier that searching the documentation in the handbook people didn't bother to document things anymore.
 The information was shared in Slack but since nobody found the relevant messages after time had passed the same questions were asked (and answered) over and over.

 After a time Slack became the primary source of stress.
 I tried several times to stop using it.
 I suffered an unreasonable amount of FOMO during that time but it was also true that I missed out on information which was only shared on Slack by others.
 I asked myself many times what my problem was and why I couldn't "simply" shut it off and ignore the downsides.
 And a minor but still important point, ignore the unread messages indicator.

+Luckily I learned of others who felt the same way, mostly outside the company but some of them at Feinheit.